finley03/line3d/README.md

 ### Current Features:
 * rotate an object on all 3 axes
 * accurate perspective
-* that's it for now
+* multiple objects (at center)
+* coordinate system display

 ### Coming (probably):
 * hide/fade lines on back side of object
 * shaded polygons
 * translation
 * dynamic viewpoints
-* multiple objects
 * animation features
 * .obj file support

 more if I have the time

-Version 0.5
+Version 0.6